ExplicITConsulting/ExplicITConsulting.github.io/legal.md

 9.4.
 Should the Contractor fulfil work with the assistance of a third party and any guarantee and/or liability claims arise against this third party therefrom, the Contractor shall cede those claims to the Client.
 In such cases, the Client shall focus on this third party.

 9.5.
-Should data backup be expressly agreed upon as a service, liability for the loss of data shall not be excluded, deviating from Clause 9.2, however, restoration of the data shall be limited to a maximum of 10% of the total order sum per case of damage, however, with an overall maximum of EUR 15,000.
+Should data backup be expressly agreed upon as a service, liability for the loss of data shall not be excluded, deviating from Clause 9.2, however, restoration of the data shall be limited to a maximum of 10% of the total order sum per case of damage, however, with an overall maximum of 15,000 €.
 Further claims for damages and guarantees of the Client than those stipulated in this Contract shall be excluded, regardless of legal basis.

 10 Loyalty